CycleAndCode/AniDL/README.md

 Create convenient status summary for manual actions.

-Only GERMAN-DUBBED episodes are scheduled to download (to be more precise: episodes having a German title), although it can be easily extended to GER-SUB and ENG-SUB cause the language codes are already known.
+Only GERMAN-DUBBED episodes are scheduled to download (to be more precise: episodes having a German title), although it can be easily extended to GER-SUB and ENG-SUB cause the language codes are already known and only need to be parsed.

 Proxy is not tested.